U.S. flag

 Establishing the Diagnosis

-Molecular genetic testing approaches can include deletion/duplication analysis of the mtDNA genome, use of a multigene panel, and comprehensive genomic testing.
+Molecular genetic testing approaches can include deletion/duplication analysis of the mitochondrial genome, use of a multigene panel, and comprehensive genomic testing.

-Note: Southern blot analysis was historically used for mtDNA deletion detection, but is not as sensitive as next-generation sequencing in detecting low heteroplasmy levels of mtDNA deletions, and may fail to distinguish single from multiple mtDNA deletions in the same genomic region.
+Note: Southern blot analysis was historically used for identification of an SLSMD but is not as sensitive as next-generation sequencing in detecting low-level heteroplasmy for an SLSMD and may fail to distinguish an SLSMD from multiple mtDNA deletions in the same region.

-A multigene nuclear panel for mitochondrial disease genes that includes combined deletion/duplication analysis of the mitochondrial genome (see Differential Diagnosis) may be considered.
-Note: (1) Genes included in panels and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
-(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+A mitochondrial disease multigene panel that includes deletion/duplication analysis of the mitochondrial genome (see Differential Diagnosis) may be considered to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
+(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.